 - The Group enjoys a strong liquidity position and is compliant with all regulatory liquidity ratios.
-The Liquidity Coverage Ratio (LCR) stood at 355% on 31 December 2023 compared to 304% as at 31 December 2022, well above the minimum regulatory requirement of 100%. - The Group holds significant liquidity buffers that can be monetised in a period of stress.
-The LCR surplus as at 31 December 2023 amounted to €241 million. - Based on the Group's approved Business Plan, together with relevant sensitivity scenarios, it is expected that the Group will be compliant with regulatory liquidity requirements for the period of the going concern assessment.
+The Liquidity Coverage Ratio (LCR) stood at 348% on 31 December 2024, well above the minimum regulatory requirement of 100%. - The Group holds significant liquidity buffers that can be monetised in a period of stress.
+The LCR surplus as at 31 December 2024 amounted to €277 million. - Based on the Group's approved Business Plan, together with relevant sensitivity scenarios, it is expected that the Group will be compliant with regulatory liquidity requirements for the period of the going concern assessment.